maggie-harrington/php-week1-address-book/README.md

 ## Description

-_A website written in PHP that allows the user to add the name, phone number, and address of their contacts, one at a time.
+_A website written in PHP that allows the user to add the name, phone number, email, and address of their contacts, one at a time.
 Each time a contact is added, the user will be routed to the create_contact view, which displays the most recently added contact info back to the user.
 A link at the bottom of create_contact will return the user to the home view, which will now display a list of all contacts in addition to the create contact form.
 A delete All Contacts button at the bottom of the home view will route the user to the delete_contacts view, which informs the user that their address book has been cleared and displays a link to return to the home view._

 ## Setup/Installation Requirements